a-lost-loser/hourglass/README.md

 - Tokenizer PHP Extension

 ## Develop Hourglass
 The best way to get started with Hourglass is to read our documentation or some of our cookbooks.
 Feel free to contribute by either helping us improve the existing codebase, or by developing new addons.
+We're also very appreciative of bug reports and feature requests.

 #### Coding standards
 When contributing, please follow the following guides and code standards: